 7. Open Sans

 Open Sans is a web and sans serif font that has witnessed tremendous growth in recent years.
 With total views of more than 11 trillion, this font style was designed specifically for digital content.
 Featuring 10 styles, this font is easy to read and appears minimal, friendly, and simple.

 The most popular Google font in 2020, Roboto, was developed for screen displays.
 A sans serif, web font, Roboto is characterized by high legibility.
 The full curves and adequate space between letters make it ideal for headings and body text alike.

 With total views of almost 1 trillion, Raleway is a sans serif font hosted on the web.
 It features 18 styles, from Thin 100 to Black 900 - something in store for different elements of an email copy.
 The letters of Raleway are on the thinner side, which gives it an elegant appearance.

-The last on our list for the best fonts for email design is Lato.
+The last on our list of the best fonts for email design is Lato.
 A sans serif and web font, Lato is ideal for long and complex text passages.
 The letters are well-rounded, which gives the font style a natural appearance.
 Lato is known for being simple, friendly, and welcoming.

-Each of the best fonts for email is known for their unique attributes and are used best in some or all elements of an email copy.
+Each of the best fonts for email is known for its unique attributes and is used best in some or all elements of an email copy.
 Pick and choose what works for your brand or pair a couple of fonts to witness an increase in your emails’ readability.

 Unlayer not only lets you create beautiful-looking emails but gives you full liberty of the fonts you wish to choose.
 Select from the provided list of best fonts for emails or embed custom fonts as you please.
 The side-by-side desktop and mobile comparison let you see how the font appears on different screens.